The Girl from the Hermitage

 Galina survived the Siege of Leningrad.
 Now, in post-Soviet St Petersburg, she must confront the beliefs that shaped her life.

-In December 1941, in the darkest days of World War II, eight-year-old Galina lives on soup made from wallpaper paste and dreams of bread.
-As the city starves, her father Mikhail is spared the front line – tasked instead with protecting the priceless treasures of the Hermitage.
+In 1941, eight-year-old Galina starves in the Siege of Leningrad while her father, Mikhail, protects the priceless treasures of the Hermitage.
 Its frozen cellars offer shelter from the bombs – but safety comes at a price.
-When Mikhail is commissioned to paint the portrait of a powerful colonel, one wrong brushstroke could cost far more than his reputation.
+Tasked with painting a powerful colonel’s portrait, Mikhail realizes that one wrong brushstroke could cost far more than his reputation.

 Thirty years later, Galina is an art teacher in Leningrad.
 In the aftermath of a family friend’s death, she uncovers a long-buried secret from her past – one that forces her to question the loyalties and silences that shaped her Soviet childhood.